TheAmirHK/NLP_Projects/README.md

-I have asked Gemini to act as a sentiment analyzer and tell me the message I sent is positive or negative "Today, I received the product and it is not functional, but I still like it!".
+I have asked Gemini to act as a sentiment analyzer and tell me the message I sent is positive, negative or neutral "*Today, I received the product and it is not functional, but I still like it!*".
 Afterward, I have analyzed the same comment using machine learning techinques and OPENAI API.
 Let's see.

 And here is Gemini's analysis: